-Augmentative and Alternative Communication (AAC) Preschool Language Class
+Augmentative and Alternative Communication Preschool Class at Johns Hopkins All Children's

 For children with expressive language delays, Augmentative and Alternative Communication (AAC) can help them to communicate with others.